Revanthpalukuri/Magic-Notes/README.md

 # Magic-Notes
-you can find my project here https://revanthpalukuri.github.io/Magic-Notes/
+you can find my project     <a href=" https://revanthpalukuri.github.io/Magic-Notes/">here</a>